A completely new concept brings some rides to the city.

 Initially, the event was planned to end on September 6.
 However, Munich seems to be such a favorable place that the city decided to just extend this year's summer until October 4.

 Larger rides can be found at the locations: Rio Rapidos, Willenborg’s yellow Ferris wheel, and some smaller rides are located at Coubertinplatz, right in front of the Olympic Stadium.

-The are south of the Olympic Park, where the Tollwood festival normally takes place, there are two rides that premiered at the last Oktoberfest, Heidi – the Coaster and Bayerntower, as well as Break Dancer, Freestyle and the Weißbiergarten that you may know from the Frühlingsfest or Oktoberfest.
+South of the Olympic Park, where the Tollwood festival normally takes place, there are two rides that premiered at the last Oktoberfest, Heidi – the Coaster and Bayerntower, as well as Break Dancer, Freestyle, and the Weißbiergarten that you may know from the Frühlingsfest or Oktoberfest.

 At Königsplatz, there's a new Ferris wheel, also owned by Willenborg, as well as Pirateninsel and some smaller rides.

-Although the Auer Dults had to be cancelled as well this year, some market booths can still be found at Mariahilfplatz.
-Additionally, there are some at Orleansplatz, Wittelsbacherplatz and three at Weißenburger Platz.
+Although the Auer Dults had to be canceled as well this year, some market booths can still be found at Mariahilfplatz.
+Additionally, there are some at Orleansplatz, Wittelsbacherplatz, and three at Weißenburger Platz.

 It's announced that some of the regular beer gardens in Munich participate at Sommer in der Stadt as well.
 However, nothing about that is known yet.
 Nonetheless, Sommer in der Stadt has some (mostly temporary) beer gardens on its own.
 The Olympic Park has a beer garden right at the Olympic lake and one next to the Olympic hall in front of the Ferris wheel.